Mohy-dev/Go_API/Readme.md

 ## How To Use ⬇️

-Run the server in the terminal by command below
+Use the command below to launch the server in the terminal

 ```bash
 go run main.go api_methods.go